Submitting and Negotiating Sponsored Agreements through DCG for Corporate and Foundation Research

 - School Review and Approval: At least one week prior to submitting proposal to sponsor.

-- Submitting Your Proposal: Prior to the deadline that you provide to DCG, and within three business days of when signed PAR (or PARiS) is delivered to DCG.
+- Submitting Your Proposal: Prior to the deadline that you provide to DCG, and within three business days of when signed PAR (or TARA) is delivered to DCG.

 - Award and Account Set-Up: Generally within two days of signed agreement, approved detailed budget and regulatory approvals.